PeterQLee/sentinel1_denoise_rs/README.md

 ## About
 This library provides algorithms to remove noise floor intensity patterns that are prevelant in Sentinel-1 cross-polarized images in EW mode, and to a lesser degree, IW mode.
 This is provided in four ways\: a command line interface, a Python interface, a Rust interface, and a C interface.
 Currently the library has only been tested in a Linux environment (Ubuntu 16.04 and 19.10), but testing for Windows is planned for the future.
+(A Windows binary is provided at https://github.com/PeterQLee/sentinel1_denoise_rs/releases)